testofthings/toolsaf/documentation/VerifyingSecurityStatements.md

 can be assigned to the correct hosts and services.
 To this end, the collected data must be stored in a [batch directory](Tools.md#batch-files-and-directories) structure.

-## Which tools to use
+## Which Tools to Use

 Usually, the first data to capture are either _traffic captures_ or _network scans_.
-Traffic capture should contain the messages exchanged between IoT product nodes and it allows to identify hosts, services, connections, and protocols.
+Traffic capture should contain the messages exchanged between IoT product nodes, which allows identification of hosts, services, connections, and protocols.
 Popular tools for network capturing are [Wireshark](https://www.wireshark.org/) and [Tcpdump](https://www.tcpdump.org).
 Network scans traverse the network nodes and can also identify hosts, services, and protocols.
-Popular tool for scanning is [Nmap](https://nmap.org).
+A popular tool for scanning is [Nmap](https://nmap.org).

 Traffic capture and network scanning complement each other.
-Capture can reveal unidentified connections, or lack of connections, between nodes while scans can reveal services which are passive during the testing.
+Captures can reveal unidentified connections or the lack of connections between nodes, while scans can reveal services that are passive during testing.

-Check out the list of [supported tools](Tools.md#list-of-supported-tools) for information which tools to apply to verify your security statement.
+Check out the list of [supported tools](Tools.md#list-of-supported-tools) for information on which tools to apply to verify your security statement.

 ### Notes on Collecting Network Traffic